luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 No noticeable difference after outlier removal.

-### 5 Second Intervals
+#### 5 second intervals

 ![5_raw](img/g25_energy_compare/measurements_5_violin_box_raw.png)

 ##### Chrome_TikTok

 As in the 2-second case, variability is higher than YouTube.
 The distribution is more strongly skewed toward higher values, suggesting a greater likelihood of increased energy consumption.

 ##### Chrome_YouTube

 Variability increases compared to the 2-second interval.
 The distribution shows slight lower-tail skewness, with the median below the mean.

 ##### Comparison

 Both the mean and median are higher for TikTok, indicating greater overall energy consumption relative to YouTube.

 ![5_clean](img/g25_energy_compare/measurements_5_violin_box_clean.png)

 After removing the outliers, Chrome_tiktok graph appears to attain a normal distribution.
 Since outliers were on the lower end, both mean and median are higher.

-### 10 Second Intervals

 ![10_raw](img/g25_energy_compare/measurements_10_violin_box_raw.png)

 ##### Chrome_TikTok

 Variability remains higher than YouTube but the distribution is more evenly spread and appears approximately symmetric.
 No clear outliers are observed.

 ##### Chrome_YouTube

 Variability increases relative to earlier intervals.
 The mean and median converge, and the distribution appears approximately normal.

 ##### Comparison

 Unlike previous intervals, the minimum energy consumption is roughly the same across platforms.
 However, TikTok consistently shows higher average consumption across runs.

 ![10_clean](img/g25_energy_compare/measurements_10_violin_box_clean.png)

-##### Conclusion
+### Conclusion

-Across the runs, TikTok showed more unstable or inconsistent energy consumption across runs with similar or higher mean and average.
+Accross the runs, TikTok showed more unstable or inconsistent energy consumption across runs with similar or higher mean and average.
 It can be inferred, that TikTok is less energy efficient in the long run.

+## Statistical Analysis

+Across all runs examined, the calculated differences consistently show higher energy consumption for TikTok compared to YouTube.
+Given this pattern, this relationship will be treated as implicit in the following results analysis.

+### Normality
+After the measurements are taken, it is important to ensure that data is normal.
+To measure normality, Shapiro-Wilk's (α = 0.05) test was performed.
+If the results do not assume normality, the outliers were removed and the Shapiro-Wilk's test was conducted again.

 ### Statistical Significance
-The tests were conducted after removing outliers.
+Group differences were evaluated using the Welch’s t-test when both distributions are normal, and non-parametric Whitney-Mann U test otherwise.
+Statistical significance was determined with α = 0.05 (significant when *score &lt; 0.05*).

 | Interval (s) | TikTok Normal |  YouTube Normal | Test Type      | Test Score | Significant  |
 |--------------|---------------|-----------------|----------------|------------|--------------|